toolleeo/cli-apps/README.md

 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
 * [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
+* [file-type-cli](https://github.com/sindresorhus/file-type-cli) - Detect the file type of a file or stdin.
 * [friendly-find](https://github.com/sjl/friendly-find) - Usable replacement for find.
 * [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [ictree](https://github.com/NikitaIvanovV/ictree) - Like tree but interactive.